ethereum/c-kzg-4844/README.md

 For EIP-7594:

+- `compute_cells`
 - `compute_cells_and_kzg_proofs`
 - `recover_cells_and_kzg_proofs`
 - `verify_cell_kzg_proof_batch`

-This library also provides functions for loading and freeing the trusted setup, which are not defined in the specification.
-These functions are intended to be executed once during the initialization process.
+This library also provides functions for loading and freeing the trusted setup, which are not defined in the API.
+The loading functions are intended to be executed once during the initialization process.
 As the name suggests, the [trusted setup file](src/trusted_setup.txt) is considered to be trustworthy.